wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 = 0.2.3 =

 With version 0.2.3 you can open linked images in a new tab/window.
 This version also fixes the issue where some images were linking to undefined links.
 Also, now a users cursor will only turn to a pointer if the image they're hovering over is linked.
+Also fixes a fade transition speed bug.
 Update now!